 Hank bought a roll of tarpaper and long strips of fir from Bisbee Brothers, the hardware store and lumberyard in Chesterfield, another small town next to ours.
 That afternoon we were going to wrap the house.

 The Bisbee family lived in Chesterfield since before the French and Indian War when the first Bisbee traveled there to cut wood.
-Bisbee Brothers, owned by Charlie, Bill, Russ and Henry, had everything a country home needed from stovepipe to kerosene lanterns to toilet plungers.
+Bisbee Brothers, owned by Charlie, Bill, Russ, and Henry, had everything a country home needed from stovepipe to kerosene lanterns to toilet plungers.
 Either Russ, who played organ at the Chesterfield church, or Bill, my favorite brother, would be behind the counter tallying the order and, if we requested, put it on our account.
 They were soft-spoken men with a classical accent that distinguished them as super-natives.
-Their store was our main reason to go Chesterfield although we had to pass through it to get to Northampton, the county seat.
+Their store was our main reason to go to Chesterfield although we had to pass through it to get to Northampton, the county seat.

 That day, as I held the tarpaper tightly against the clapboards Hank pulled the roofing nails he held between his lips to hammer the fir stripping that holds the paper in place.
 He was figuring, rightly, as we found out later when he tore apart the bathroom, there wasn’t much insulation behind the house’s plaster and lathe walls.
 The windows were loose and old although we couldn’t bring ourselves to cover them with plastic.
 Too tacky.